shubhomoydas/ad_examples/README.md

     bash ./aad.sh covtype 3000 10 0.03 7 1 0 1 4096 1 1 1

 ![Integrated Data Drift Detection and Label Feedback](figures/streaming_results.png)

+**Why actively detect data drift?** This is a valid question: *why employ active drift detection if there is reason to believe that a less expensive passive approach such as always replacing a fraction of the model will work just as well?* The reason is that, in practice, analysts want to be alerted when there is a drift (maybe because other algorithms downstream have to be retrained).
+Only the active [drift detection] algorithms offer this ability, not the passive ones.
+Active drift detection algorithms also need to be robust (low false positives/negatives) in order to be useful.

 The idea of partitioning the dataset to compute the KL-divergence threshold is motivated by: Tamraparni Dasu, Shankar Krishnan, Suresh Venkatasubramanian and Ke Yi, *An information-theoretic approach to detecting changes in multi-dimensional data streams*, Symp. on the Interface of Statistics, Computing Science, and Applications, 2006 ([pdf](https://www.cse.ust.hk/~yike/datadiff/datadiff.pdf)).